 The powerful piece of malware known as “Energetic Bear” allows its operators to monitor energy consumption in real time, or to cripple physical systems such as wind turbines, gas pipelines and power plants at will.

-The well-resourced organisation behind the cyber attack is believed to have compromised the computer systems of more than 1,000 organisations in 84 countries in a campaign spanning 18 months.
+The well-resourced organization behind the cyber attack is believed to have compromised the computer systems of more than 1,000 organizations in 84 countries in a campaign spanning 18 months.
 The malware is similar to the Stuxnet computer programme created by the US and Israel that succeeded in infecting and sabotaging Iran’s uranium enrichment facilities two years ago.

 The latest attacks are a new deployment of malware that was first monitored by IT security companies at the beginning of the year.